drbap/dashboard-navigator-for-obsidian/README.md

 - Use single quotes (`'`) to enclose when searching for specific metadata.

-- You can use the context menu (navigator view or dashboard view to open the **Frontmatter** or **File Properties** modal).
+- You can use the context menu (Navigator view or Dashboard view to open the **Frontmatter** or **File Properties** modal).
 Click on the desired frontmatter metadata to quickly search for an exact match within your notes.

 ### Bookmarks